papampi/braiins-os/README.md

 $ ./bb.py deploy nand
 ```

-When more than one miner needs to be managed, several arguments can be used to specify remote miner.
+When more than one device needs to be managed, several arguments can be used to specify remote machine.
 It can be done only
-by miner MAC address specification or even with a hostname when local DNS server does not work correctly or when the MAC
+by machine's MAC address specification or even with a hostname when local DNS server does not work correctly or when the MAC
 address does not correspond with the hostname.

-*But be very cautious with MAC address!* Even if parameter *--mac* is omitted the default MAC address from configuration
+*Be very cautious with MAC address!* If the *--mac* parameter is omitted, the default MAC address from configuration
-file is used (`00:0A:35:FF:FF:FF`) and remote miner is upgraded with it.
+file is used (`00:0A:35:FF:FF:FF`) and remote machine is upgraded with it.
 Therefore, it is recommended to use hostname
 only in situations when miners MAC address needs to be changed.

-The miners hostname is determined from MAC address when not specified.
-The miner generates its name based on current MAC
+The hostname is determined from MAC address when not specified.
+The machine generates its name based on current MAC in a form of
-in a form of `miner-xxyyzz` where `xxyyzz` are last three numbers from this address.
+`{MACHINE_CLASS}-xxyyzz` where `MACHINE_CLASS` is e.g. `miner` and `xxyyzz` are last three numbers from its address.

 ```bash
 # upgrade remote miner with the hostname 'miner-ffff01'